Peergos/Peergos/README.md

 Project anti-aims
 -----------------
- - Peergos does not provide anonymity.
+ - Peergos does not provide anonymity, yet.
 Anonymity can be achieved by creating and only ever accessing a User account over Tor

 Architecture
 ------------